puppetlabs/puppetlabs-puppet_authorization/README.md

 ## Limitations

-The auth.conf file this module writes is usable only with Puppet Server 2.2.0 or greater or with Puppet Enterprise 2015.3.0 or greater.
+The auth.conf file this module writes is supported only in open source Puppet Server 2.2.0 or greater or Puppet Enterprise 2015.3.0 or greater.
+See (https://docs.puppetlabs.com/puppetserver/2.2/config_file_auth.html) for more details about authorization in Puppet Server.